tonyguthiga/password-locker/README.md

-# Title
+# Title:

 Password-Locker

-## Project Description
+## Project Description:

 This is an application that allows users to generate and store passwords for multiple accounts.

-## Setup/Installation Requirements
+## Setup/Installation Requirements:
-Application requires python 3.6.
+* Application requires python 3.6.
-Clone the repo git clone https://github.com/tonyguthiga/password-locker Navigate into the directory cd /password-locker
+* Clone the repo git clone https://github.com/tonyguthiga/password-locker
+* Navigate into the directory cd /password-locker
-Run the application python3.6 run.py
+* Run the application python3.6 run.py

-## Behaviour Driven development
+## Behaviour Driven development:
 The  application allows users to:
   * Create a user account.
   * Login to an existing account.